 We will pay the cost of soliciting proxies for the Annual General Meeting.
-We may solicit by mail, telephone, personal contact and electronic means and arrangements are made with brokerage houses and other custodians, nominees and fiduciaries to send the Information Notice, and if requested, Proxy Materials, to beneficial owners.
+We may solicit proxies by mail, telephone, personal contact or electronic means.
+Arrangements have been made with brokerage houses and other custodians, nominees and fiduciaries to send the Information Notice and, if requested, Proxy Materials to beneficial owners.
 Upon request, we will reimburse them for their reasonable expenses.
-In addition, our directors, officers and employees may solicit proxies, either in person or by telephone, facsimile or written or electronic mail (without additional compensation).
+In addition, our directors, officers and employees may solicit proxies (without additional compensation) either in person or by telephone, facsimile or written or electronic mail.
 Shareholders are encouraged to return their proxies promptly.